centre-for-humanities-computing/DaCy/README.md

 <details>
   <summary>Why doesn't the performance metrics match the performance metrics reported on the DaNLP GitHub?</summary>

 The performance metrics by DaNLP gives the model the 'gold standard' tokenization of the dataset as opposed to having the pipeline tokenize the text itself.
-This allows for comparison of the models on an even ground regardless of their tokenizer, but inflated the performance in general.
-DaCy on the other hand reports the performance metrics using its own tokenization this makes the result closer to something you would see on a real dataset and doesreflect how tokenization influence your performance.
+This allows for comparison of the models on an even ground regardless of their tokenizer but inflated the performance in general.
+DaCy on the other hand reports the performance metrics using a tokenizer this makes the result closer to something you would see on a real dataset and does reflect how tokenization influence your performance.
+All models tested was tested either using their own tokenizer or SpaCy Danish tokenizer depending on which performed the best.
+All models except Stanza and Polyglot were found to perform best with the SpaCy tokenizer.
 </details>

 </details>